ronaldtsang/Orochi-Framework/README.md

 webapp link: http://orochis-den.com/orochi_jqmdemo/app.html
 * To close the application: you must turn off the "Native Service" first, else the "Native Service" will keep running.
 * You may type in your webapp link for testing
+* You may open the "webapp link" on your desktop's(or any device within the same local network) browser with extra "GET Parameter": ?serviceIP=192.168.1.x (192.168.1.x is your mobile's IP)

 ### Simple Example ###